giordebug/verbamanent/docs/source/implementing_a_new_model.md

 8. Define `MyModelConfig`.

-    Place `MyModelConfig` file under `TTS/models/configs`.
-It is enough to inherit the `BaseTTSConfig` to make your config compatible with the `Trainer`.
+    Place `MyModelConfig` file under `tts/models/configs`.
+It is enough to inherit the `BasettsConfig` to make your config compatible with the `Trainer`.
 You should also include `MyModelArgs` as a field if defined.
 The rest of the fields should define the model specific values and parameters.